🤖 AI-Assisted Product Development, in Practice

 This started with a familiar frustration—returning from a trip and facing yet another spreadsheet to submit expenses to an accountant.
 During that conversation, I casually remarked that I could probably just build an app for it.
 To a certain extent, that turned out to be true.

 More importantly, it became an opportunity.
-What started as a simple utility evolved into a focused applied R&D effort exploring how AI can be used responsibly across the product development lifecycle—from requirements discovery and architectural decision-making through implementation, testing, and deployment.
+What started as a simple utility evolved into a focused applied R&D effort exploring how agentic workflows can be used responsibly across the product development lifecycle — from requirements discovery and architectural decision-making through implementation, testing, and deployment.

 The resulting Expense Reports App is production-grade and functional.
-But the real value of this work is what it demonstrates about AI-assisted product development practices.
+But the real value of this work is what it demonstrates about multi-agent development practices.

 The Key Innovation: Using AI Upstream

-• Draft and refine requirements in structured Markdown
+• Draft and refine requirements through conversational brainstorming with ChatGPT

-• Capture architectural trade-offs through Architectural Decision Records (ADRs)
+• Capture architectural trade-offs through ADRs co-authored with AI assistance

-• Translate intent directly into implementation with minimal translation loss
+• Translate intent directly into implementation via agentic coding with Codex and Claude

-• Evolve specifications alongside code in the same repository
+• Evolve specifications alongside code with documentation agents keeping artifacts current

-This approach reduces the distance between intent and execution.
-Requirements, ADRs, and implementation live together and evolve together.
-The result: faster iteration with higher confidence—exactly what modern product organizations need.
+This context engineering approach — structuring requirements, ADRs, and data models as grounding context for AI agents — reduces the distance between intent and execution.
+Requirements, decisions, and implementation live together and evolve together.
+The result: faster iteration with higher confidence.

 Grounding in Real Constraints